stampymany-ai/Linode-Seach-Engine/README.md

 Step 1: Set Up and Secure Your Linode VM
 This guide requies you to have a Linode account and to have a created Ubuntu 24.04 LTS VM.
 # Step #1.
 Connect to Your VM via SSH
-ssh root@<your-public-ip>
+ssh root@your-public-ip
-Replace <your-public-ip> with the public IP address of your Linode VM. it is recamended you create a New User profile with sudo Privileges

-here's how to add a user if you want to add a user adduser <your-username>
-usermod -aG sudo <your-username>
+Replace your-public-ip with the public IP address of your Linode VM. it is recamended you create a New User profile with sudo Privileges here's how to add a user if you want to add a user adduser [your-username] usermod -aG sudo [your-username]
 Once you've done this, log out of root and back in as your new user.

-heres how to update Your ubuntu system sudo apt update && sudo apt upgrade -y
+# Step #1.5 how to update your ubuntu vm
+sudo apt update && sudo apt upgrade -y its that simple

+# Step #2.
 Configure UFW Firewall *optinal

+skip to step three if you dont want to do this part

 This allows only necessary traffic (SSH, HTTP, and HTTPS). sudo ufw allow ssh sudo ufw allow http sudo ufw allow https sudo ufw enable

+# Step 3.
 Install Elasticsearch and Java
-Elasticsearch is a powerful search and analytics engine that requires Java.

-sudo apt install openjdk-17-jre -y
+Elasticsearch is a powerful search and analytics engine that requires Java. sudo apt install openjdk-17-jre -y
 Add Elasticsearch GPG Key

-This adds the key needed to verify the authenticity of the Elasticsearch package.
+This adds the key needed to verify the authenticity of the Elasticsearch package. wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo gpg --dearmor -o /usr/share/keyrings/elasticsearch-keyring.gpg

-Bash

-wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo gpg --dearmor -o /usr/share/keyrings/elasticsearch-keyring.gpg
-Add the Elasticsearch Repository
+# Step 3.5 Add the Elasticsearch Repository

-This adds the official repository to your system's sources.

-Bash

 echo "deb [signed-by=/usr/share/keyrings/elasticsearch-keyring.gpg] https://artifacts.elastic.co/packages/8.x/apt stable main" | sudo tee /etc/apt/sources.list.d/elastic-8.x.list

 Install Elasticsearch

-Bash
+to do this First, update the ubuntu packages

 sudo apt update
+then run the install command

 sudo apt install elasticsearch -y

+# Step 4.
 Configure Elasticsearch to Bind to Your Public IP

 This allows you to access Elasticsearch from outside your VM.

-Bash
+First, nano into the yml file

 sudo nano /etc/elasticsearch/elasticsearch.yml
 Find the network.host line and change its value to 0.0.0.0.

-YAML

 # ---------------------------------- Network -----------------------------------
 #